calmm-js/documentation/introduction-to-calmm.md

 const Hello = ({who}) => <K.div>Hello, {who}!</K.div>
 ```

-Let's create something a little bit more interesting.
-Here is a toy React class
+Now that we have the tools for it, let's create something just a little bit more
-that converts Celcius to Fahrenheit:
+interesting.
+Here is a toy React class that converts Celcius to Fahrenheit:

 ```jsx
 const Converter = ({value = Atom("0")}) =>